 The ever-stagnant broadband market is now shaken up.
-Suddenly, you get news of turbo speed upgrade and new plan from service providers every now and then.
+Suddenly, you get news of turbo speed upgrade and new plans from service providers every now and then.
 At the same time, it also caught my attention to examine which one really offers the best broadband plan in Malaysia right now.

 How I pick

 It’s never been easier to choose a broadband service than it is now.
 Why?